Prompting Green Goods

 Prompt by work stage, not by internal tool names.

-Start with one of four verbs:
+Start with one of four entry points:

 Default Shape